varnish/Varnish-Book/varnish_book.rst

 .. formats
 The book is written with different formatting conventions.
 Varnish Configuration Language (VCL) text is in verbatim mode.
 ..
-TODO
+TODO for the author: insert an example of VCL code here.
 Important notes and tips are stated inside boxes throughout the book.

 ..
 Ask for help
 This book is meant to be understandable to everyone who takes a Varnish Plus course and has the required skills.
-If you find something unclear, don't be shy and blame yourself, ask your instructor for help.
+If you find something unclear, do not be shy and blame yourself, ask your instructor for help.
 You can also contact the Varnish open source community at https://varnish-cache.org.
 To book training, please look at https://varnish-software.com/academy.